-“More people may be mulling a return to the conventional Mother’s Day restaurant outing this year as local economies keep re-opening, buoyed by rising vaccination rates and improved consumer confidence.” reports Andrew Keshner for MarketWatch.
-In his recent article This Mother’s Day, moms need a lot more than flowers, Keshner cites a recent survey by MassMutual which found that only 59% of mothers say they are optimistic about their finances verses 74% of fathers.
+Do you usually celebrate Mother’s Day by sending a card or a bouquet of flowers?
+In his article for Marketwatch, Andrew Keshner writes This Mother’s Day, moms need a lot more than flowers.
+Keshner cites a recent survey by MassMutual which found that only 59% of mothers say they are optimistic about their finances verses 74% of fathers.

 This disparity highlights the disproportionate impact the pandemic has had on women, with working mothers more likely to face job loss while being less likely to get a raise, all while shouldering most of the remote learning, elder care, and in-home responsibilities.

-Oxfam reports that worldwide, women have missed out on over $800 billion in lost wages during the pandemic.
+Oxfam reports that worldwide, women missed out on over $800 billion in lost wages during the pandemic alone.

-The MassMutual survey also found that half the fathers reported that they had increased their savings over the past three months, while only 25% of mothers reported the same.
+The MassMutual survey also found that half the fathers reported that they had increased their savings during the Pandemic, while only 25% of mothers reported the same.
 Only 10% of mothers reported a promotion or raise, opposed to 18% of fathers during the same period.

 Amanda Wallace, MassMutual’s head of insurance options sums it up: “Ahead of Mother’s Day, it’s important for businesses, communities and loved ones to acknowledge these challenges, and provide as much support as possible to working moms in particular.”